AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/overview.md

 ### AEM Venia Storefront

-The AEM Venia reference storefront is a modern production-ready reference storefront showcasing a basic B2C commerce journey.
+The [AEM Venia Reference Store](https://github.com/adobe/aem-cif-guides-venia) is a modern production-ready reference storefront showcasing a basic B2C commerce journey.
 It can be used to kickstart commerce projects and accelerate projects using AEM, CIF, and Magento.
 It demonstrates best practices for integrating AEM and Magento and shows how to use the [AEM CIF Core Components](https://github.com/adobe/aem-core-cif-components) & [AEM Sites Core Components](https://github.com/adobe/aem-core-wcm-components) and supports Adobe Commerce GraphQL endpoints.
 It also provides pre-sales with a reference site to demo the integration between AEM and Magento.

 The AEM Venia Store front is a mixed page application in which AEM owns the glass and Magento powers the commerce backend in a headless way.
 Both server-side rendering and client-side rendering are used in the storefront.
 Server-side rendering is used to deliver static content and client-side rendering is used to deliver dynamic content.